-Rolls Royce makes use of additive layer manufacturing (ALM), another acronym for metal 3D printing.
-Specifically, Rolls Royce has used electron beam melting technology (EBM).
+Rolls Royce makes use of additive layer manufacturing (ALM), specifically, Rolls Royce has used electron beam melting technology (EBM).
 This technology is different from selective laser sintering, or selective laser melting, as it uses a focused electron beam to heat the powder past melting point and fuse subsequent layers to each other.
 It must be noted that EBM can only be used on a select list of materials like titanium alloys and cobalt chrome alloys.
 EBM produces very high-density parts – up to 99.9% – which are ideal for aerospace applications.

 Rolls Royce additive manufacturing projects

 Advance3 Demonstrator Engine